UniSharp/s3-presigned/README.md

 [![packagist-badge](https://img.shields.io/packagist/v/unisharp/s3-presigned.svg)](https://packagist.org/packages/unisharp/s3-presigned)

 ## Purpose
-Traditionally to upload a file from users to a private S3 bucket needs two connections.
-One is from client to your own server, and the other is from your server to s3 bucket.
+Traditionally to upload a file from users to a private S3 bucket needs two internet connections.
+One is from client to your own server, and the other is from your server to S3 bucket.
 Using pre-signed upload can solve this problem.
-Your server issuses pre-signed upload url for client to upload in advance, and the client can upload his file to s3 bucket directly.
-This package wraps pre-signed api for PHP and Laravel.
+Your server issues pre-signed upload url for client to upload in advance, and the client can upload his file to S3 bucket directly within an authorized time period.
+This package wraps S3 pre-signed api for PHP and Laravel.

 ## Installation